TalhaaaYaqoob/customer-churn-predictionn/README.md

 # customer-churn-predictionn
-have 40 days data of customer
+have 40 days data of customer transactions

 # include:
  1.data cleasing